Introduction to viruses: Structure

 A virus particle, also called a virion, consists of genes made from DNA or RNA which are surrounded by a protective coat of protein called a capsid.Collier, Balows & Sussman 1998 The capsid is made of many smaller, identical protein molecules called capsomers.
-The arrangement of the capsomers can either be icosahedral (20-sided), helical, or more complex.
+The arrangement of the capsomers can either be icosahedral (20-faced), helical, or more complex.
 There is an inner shell around the DNA or RNA called the nucleocapsid, made out of proteins.
 Some viruses are surrounded by a bubble of lipid (fat) called an envelope, which makes them vulnerable to soap and alcohol.

 Size

 Viruses are among the smallest infectious agents, and are too small to be seen by light microscopy; most of them can only be seen by electron microscopy.
-Their sizes range from 20 to 300 nanometres; it would take 30,000 to 500,000 of them, side by side, to stretch to one centimetre (0.4 in).
+Their sizes range from 20 to 300 nanometres; it would take 30,000 to 500,000 of them, laid end to end, to stretch to one centimetre (0.4 in).
 In comparison, bacteria are typically around 1000 nanometres (1 micrometer) in diameter, and host cells of higher organisms are typically a few tens of micrometers.
-Some viruses such as megaviruses and pandoraviruses are relatively large viruses.
+Some viruses, such as megaviruses and pandoraviruses, are relatively large viruses.
 At around 1000 nanometres, these viruses, which infect amoebae, were discovered in 2003 and 2013.
 They are around ten times wider (and thus a thousand times larger in volume) than influenza viruses, and the discovery of these "giant" viruses astonished scientists.